teaching-on-testbeds/hello-chameleon/index.md

 ## Exercise: Hello, Linux

-If you are not very comfortable working at the Linux terminal, then before you delete your virtual machine, you can take the opportunity now t learn a few basic commands, following the instructions in: [Hello, Linux](https://teaching-on-testbeds.github.io/hello-linux/index-chi)
+If you are not very comfortable working at the Linux terminal, then before you delete your virtual machine, you can take the opportunity to learn a few basic commands, following the instructions in: [Hello, Linux](https://teaching-on-testbeds.github.io/hello-linux/index-chi)

 ## Exercise: delete resources